We have 8 tips that can help you to get your older mother to eat more than she is currently eating.

 - Make fresh fruit and vegetables easier and softer to eat

-- Give the senior foods they like
+- Give her the foods that she likes

 - Don’t make food into an argument

-- Get the senior moving
+- Get her moving

 - Lack of energy to cook or don’t know how to cook

 - Health problems such as gastrointestinal issues, anxiety, cancer, kidney failure, etc.

 - Cognitive issues due to dementia, Alzheimer’s Disease or Parkinson’s